alibabacloud-howto/migrate-aws-redshift-to-hybriddb-for-postgresql/README.md

 - Bucket name, such as: **alibaba-hybrid-export**

 ### Exported data format convention
-- Export data to a CSV format file
+- Export data to a CSV format file.
-- The size of the export file is up to 50M
+- The size of the export file is up to 50M.
-- the order of the column values in the file is the same as the column order of the table creation statement
+- The order of the column values in the file is the same as the column order of the table creation statement.
 - The number of files is preferably the same as the number of segments in HybridDB for PostgreSQL or a multiple of the number of segments.

 ### Recommended Redshift UNLOAD command option
-After many practices, we offer the Redshift UNLOAD option that is best for HybridDB for PostgreSQL imports.
+After many practices, we believe that the Redshift UNLOAD option is best for HybridDB for PostgreSQL imports.
 Here is an example:
 ```sql
 unload ('select * from test')
 to 's3://xxx-poc/test_export_'